Byron/btank/src/md/research.md

 * Make it use bsemantic
 * use own sg connection implementation (from bshotgun)
 * make it use bprocess when starting applications, especially the shotgun plugin to get browser support

+## Configuration File Rampage

+TODO: Write up about the mess